khanhnguyen21006/fldocvqa/README.md

 ```

 ## Federated Training
-The following are the main FL hyperparameters typically considered in all FL algorithms implemented within our framework, using the same notation as in [FedAvg](https://arxiv.org/abs/1602.05629)
+The following are the main FL hyperparameters typically considered in all FL algorithms implemented within our code, using the same notation as in [FedAvg](https://arxiv.org/abs/1602.05629)

 | Argument | Description |
 |------|------|